 The Office of Admissions (201 Hovey Hall) is the place to start if you are thinking about becoming a Redbird.
 If you have been indicted or convicted of any offense, misdemeanor, or felony, you will be required to put that information on your application; however, a positive response to that question does not preclude you from being admitted.

 The Career Center (110 Student Services Building) offers assistance based on exploring careers/majors, interviewing skills, resume writing, internship and career fairs, and more.

 The Financial Aid Office (101 Hovey Hall).
 If a student has had a drug conviction while receiving federal aid, financial counselors can provide information on how to proceed with the FAFSA application process.

-Student Health Services (1st floor, Student Services Building) offers services that include general medical care, nurse consults, immunizations, sexual transmitted infection (STI) testing, psychiatric services, laboratory services, dietetics services, sleep services and more.
+Student Health Services (first floor, Student Services Building) offers services that include general medical care, nurse consults, immunizations, sexual transmitted infection (STI) testing, psychiatric services, laboratory services, dietetics services, sleep services, and more.

 Student Health Insurance eligibility applies to enrolled undergraduate and graduate students.

 When students access medical, mental health, or substance-related services off-campus, they often forget to apply their student health insurance to claims, especially if they have primary coverage.

 LGBT/Queer Studies and Services Institute (Professional Development Annex)